Sample 1

 Breathe.

 Notice the chair pressing against your back (and your poor posture).
 Feel your tongue pressing against the roof of your mouth.
 Sense your socks on your feet.
-If you’re in a park, you might start noticing the thousands of leaves and the dozens of people you would never have stopped to notice.
+If you’re on a park bench, you might start noticing the thousands of leaves and the dozens of people you would never have stopped to notice.
 If you’re looking at your phone, you might feel its grip in your palm or the shape of your screen for the first time since you bought it.
-Try noticing your nose - it turns out it’s always hanging out down there at the bottom of your field of vision.
+Try noticing your nose: it turns out it’s always hanging out down there at the bottom of your field of vision.
 These sensations may be coming into your system all at once: but you're biased not to pay attention to them.
 These things get automatically filtered out.
 Now think about the other things that you’re filtering out.
-These are things that you casually ignore almost all the time: the sound of air blowing through your vents - the unfinished paint job in your kitchen - the clutter on your desk - the sound of your own breathing.
+These are things that you casually ignore almost all the time: the sound of air blowing through your vents - the unfinished paint job in your kitchen - the clutter on your desk - the whispering of your own breathing.
 If you’re in New York, you might filter out the faces of perhaps a thousand people as you walk to a deli, until all of a sudden you notice your old piano teacher eating a bagel.
-And you don’t gawk at every skyscraper like a tourist who’s visiting your city for the first time.
+You don’t gawk at every skyscraper like a tourist who’s visiting your city for the first time.
 Your mind has adapted.
 It has found the 1% of your surroundings that really matter to you.

 Yet some things you can’t filter out.
 Imagine that the person serving you at the deli is not wearing any clothes - top, bottom, or anywhere in between.
 How could you not notice that?
 You’re wired to notice a naked person whether you want to or not.
 Or, how about a $100 bill?
 Or, what about a puma prowling your lawn, or the words of someone talking about you behind your back, or a woman in a red dress?